rolandra1/rolandra1.github.io/self_ssessment/Proffessional Self Assessment.md

 The algorithms and data structures category is represented in my ePortfolio by my enhanced **Deep Q-Learning Treasure Hunt** project from CS 370, documented in the [CS370 artifact page](../CS370).
 In this project, a pirate agent learns to navigate an eight-by-eight maze to reach a treasure using reinforcement learning and a neural network.
 The core of the enhancement focused on the `qtrain` training function.

 Through this artifact, I demonstrated my ability to design and evaluate computing solutions using algorithmic principles.
 I worked with an epsilon-greedy policy, replay memory, and a training loop that balances exploration and exploitation.
 I used a replay buffer that behaves like a bounded queue, which is a direct application of data structure concepts.
-I also documented the approximate time complexity of the training loop, mini-batch sampling, and prediction steps and reflected on the trade-offs between training frequency and runtime.
+I also documented the approximate time complexity of the training loop, mini-batch sampling, and prediction steps, and reflected on the trade-offs between training frequency and runtime.

 Enhancing this artifact helped me meet the course outcome related to designing and evaluating computing solutions with algorithms and data structures.
 It also deepened my understanding of how theoretical ideas from reinforcement learning become practical code that must be efficient and stable.